Miroslava-Venelinova/Summer-2025-Tempus-Internship/README.md

 # Summer-2025-Tempus-Internship

 ## About
-This repository contains several project assignments completed during the theoretical module of the internship at "Tempus 2000".
+This repository contains several project assignments completed during the theoretical module of the internship at Tempus 2000

 Main topics covered during the internship:
 - Fundamentals of Python programming